haxsaw/actuator/Tutorial.md

 ###<a name="ov_execmodel">Execution Model</a>

-The *execution model*, established with a subclass of **ExecutionModel**, defines the actual processes to run for each system component named in the namespace model.
+The *execution model*, established with a subclass of **ExecutionModel**, defines the actual processes to run for each system role named in the namespace model.
 Like with the configuration model, dependencies between the executables can be expressed so that a particular startup order can be enforced.

 Each model can be built and used independently, but it is the inter-relationships between the models that give Actuator its representational power.